meejah/txtorcon/docs/guide.rst

 -----------------------

-An "Onion Service" (also called a "Hidden Service") refers to a feature of Tor allowing servers (e.g. a Web site) to keep their network-location hidden.
+An "Onion Service" (also called a "Hidden Service") refers to a feature of Tor allowing servers (e.g. a Web site) to get additional security properties such as: hiding their network location; providing end-to-end encryption; or offering authentication.
 For details of how this works, please read `Tor's documentation on Hidden Services
 <https://www.torproject.org/docs/hidden-services.html.en>`_.

 From an API perspective, here are the parts we care about: